 After the Dynamics connection and authorization successfully completed, Gainsight provides OOB jobs in the Jobs page to sync important data such as Account, User and Contacts, which are required for the assessment of data in Gainsight.
 Following are the three OOB jobs and their mapping details:

-- User Sync: This job syncs Dynamics Users with Gainsight.
+- User Sync: Syncs Dynamics Users with Gainsight.

-- Company Sync: This job syncs Dynamics Accounts with Gainsight Companies.
+- Company Sync: Syncs Dynamics Accounts with Gainsight Companies.

-- Company Person Sync: This job syncs Dynamics Contacts with Gainsight Person and Company Person objects.
+- Company Person Sync: Syncs Dynamics Contacts with Gainsight Person and Company Person objects.

 This job syncs data from the Dynamics User object and inserts it into the Gainsight User object.
 User sync is primarily required to grant Dynamics users access to Gainsight NXT in the widget in Dynamics 365.
 This job is named as User Sync_ Connection name. (here User Sync_Dynamics Connection).
 In the User Sync OOB job, the following configurations are provided out of the box: